-An epic, true Himalayan trek to Kangchenjunga North and South Base Camps.
+An epic, true Himalayan trek to Kangchenjunga's North and South Base Camps

-Our Ultimate Kangchenjunga Trek is exactly that as it visits both Kangchenjunga North Base Camp and Kangchenjunga South Base Camp, making for a lengthy and very demanding trek.
+Our Ultimate Kangchenjunga Trek is exactly that, as it visits both Kangchenjunga North Base Camp and Kangchenjunga South Base Camp, making for a lengthy and very demanding trek.
 However, it is also possible to shorten the total duration to just one of the two base camps (see further below).
-But, given the effort in terms of travel just to get from Kathmandu to the far east of Nepal where the massif of Kangchenjunga is, then if you have the time then this example itinerary that combines both base camps is without doubt just about as spectacular as Himalayan treks get.
-This lesser trekked region of Nepal remains unspoilt by tourism and although the trekking is very challenging and at very high, sustained altitudes, the rewards are immense.
-From both base camps the imposing bulk of Kangchenjunga towers right above you.
-There are high passes to cross, glacial moraine to negotiate and a mountain wilderness to savour as well as tiny, authentic hill villages to appreciate too.
-In fact this trek has just about everything.
-But, it is of course a serious undertaking too and most certainly not for novices and remains the domain of the experienced trekker with a good level of fitness only.
-For those that dare this is Himalayan adventure at its very, very best.
-Don’t forget our trekking holidays are tailor-made and although the rate of altitude gains are reasonable you may wish to consider acclimatisation days, rest days and even contingency days added.
+But, given the effort in terms of travel just to get from Kathmandu to the far east of Nepal, where the massif of Kangchenjunga is, if you have the time, then this example itinerary that combines both base camps is without doubt just about as spectacular as Himalayan treks get.
+This lesser-trodden region of Nepal remains unspoilt by tourism, and although the trekking is very challenging and at very high, sustained altitudes, the rewards are immense.
+From both base camps, the imposing bulk of Kangchenjunga towers right above you.
+There are high passes to cross, glacial moraines to negotiate, and a mountain wilderness to savour, as well as tiny, authentic hill villages to appreciate too.
+In fact, this trek has just about everything.
+But, of course, it is a serious undertaking too, most certainly not for novices, and remains the domain of the experienced trekker with a good level of fitness only.
+For those who dare, this is Himalayan adventure at its very, very best.
+Don’t forget that our trekking holidays are tailor-made, and although the rate of altitude gains is reasonable, you may wish to consider adding acclimatisation days, rest days, and even contingency days.
 The itinerary is merely a suggested itinerary and is not entirely 'set in stone'.
-Sleeping bags (4 season) will be required for nights spent in trekking lodges.
-We can arrange sleeping bag rental if required.
+Sleeping bags (4-season) will be required for nights spent in trekking lodges.
+We can arrange sleeping bag rentals if required.

 Kangchenjunga North or South Base Camp only